 There are a number of substances and products that may be involved in toxic tort lawsuits including:

 Asbestos – Asbestos is a naturally-occurring material that was widely used in the construction industry for decades.
-Due to its strength, durability, resistance to fire and affordability, it has routinely been used as building and electrical insulation.
+Due to its strength, durability, resistance to fire and affordability, it has routinely been used as a building and electrical insulation.
 Asbestos exposure becomes a health problem when high concentrations of the fibers in this material are inhaled over a long period of time.

 Asbestos litigation is the most enduring mass civil litigation in the United States with far-reaching implications for manufacturers, insurances and the legal system.
 Asbestos has been proven to cause cancer in humans.
 People exposed to asbestos have an increased chance of getting two types of cancer: lung cancer and mesothelioma which is a cancer of the thin membrane that surrounds the lung and other internal organs.
 Both types of these cancers are often fatal.
 The amount of time between exposure to asbestos and the first signs of disease can be as much as three decades.